adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 categories: js
 ---

-A polyfill can be described as follows:

-> "A polyfill, [...] is a piece of code [...] that provides the technology that you, the developer, expect the browser to provide natively.
-Flattening the API landscape [...]."

-This sounds like a great idea because it means developers can assume that the API is available to use for all browsers.
-However, this can be very problematic as David Mark states:
+A polyfill can be described as a piece of code that provides the technology that you expect the browser to provide natively, flattening the API landscape.
+This *sounds* wonderful - include polyfill, utilise API as if all browsers are the same.
+However, this can be very problematic as David Mark rightly states:

 > "Use wrappers.
 Do *not* augment host objects.
 You don't own them and you certainly don't want to try to implement 100% of the standard functionality (just implement what you need).
 Besides host objects are allowed to throw exceptions just for *reading* their properties (and some do just that in IE)."

-So let's break down what David is correctly saying.
+So let's break down the points David raises.

 ## 1. Augmenting Host and Native objects is a bad idea